Citing Sources

 Citation Styles

 There are many different citation styles!
 Each discipline tends to use one or two citation styles, though it can vary.
-These are most popular citation styles:
+The most popular citation styles are:

 There are also citation styles that are designed for specific disciplines, such as: